 - MARINADE!
-In a medium bowl, mix together the marinade ingredients: lemon juice, clementine juice, olive oil, 1 of the minced garlic cloves, 1 T of the chopped cilantro, 1 T of the salt, and the tajin.
+While the water's heating, in a medium bowl mix together the marinade ingredients: lemon juice, clementine juice, olive oil, 1 of the minced garlic cloves, 1 T of the chopped cilantro, 3 t of the salt, and the tajin.
 Add meat and immerse in marinade.
 Let sit for 10 minutes.

 - CHIMICHURRI SAUCE!
 In a small bowl, combine: mayo, 1/2 cup of the lime juice, sherry vinegar, chopped parsley, the remaining 1/2 cup of the chopped cilantro, the remaining minced garlic clove, and 1 1/2 t of the salt.
 Whisk briefly with a fork until well combined.
 Set aside.

 - SALAD!
 In a medium bowl, combine the corn salad ingredients: corn, black beans, tomatoes, the remaining 1 T of the lime juice, the remaining 1/2 t of the salt, and the black pepper.
 Slice the avocados and set aside.